Pyrobitumen: Classification

 Archaic classification systems for classifying bitumens were constructed without the extensive knowledge of organic geochemistry developed over the past 50 years.
 Pyrobitumen was originally defined as a solid bitumen that is insoluble and infusible.
 The original classification system for solid bitumen of Abraham, as adapted from Curiale, is shown in Figure 1.
 Curiale says that while the historical classification scheme is useful for sorting museum collections, it is not useful for establishing genetic relationships, and he proposed the alternative classification shown in Figure 2.

 Although there is not a direct relationship between the classification systems in Figures 1 and 2, one kind of pyrobitumen is a subset of the post-oil solid bitumen formed by thermal degradation of kerogen and oil.
 Of the 27 samples investigated by Curiale, the three impsonite samples had low solubility (<3%) and a low H/C ratio (<0.9) characteristic of highly mature organic matter.
 These samples also had the lowest asphaltene, highest aromatic, and highest volatile content in the soluble fraction.
 Carbon deposits associated with uranium nodules also had low solubilities and H/C ratios less than 1.0 and correspond to pyrobitumens with inorganic origins.
 For comparison, coal tar pitch has an atomic H/C ratio of about 0.8.

 In the petroleum geochemistry community, pyrobitumen is the remains of thermally altered oil that was previously generated during kerogen maturation—much of that oil migrated to and accumulated in an oil reservoir.
 Petrographic studies of residues of hydrous pyrolysis, which is considered to be a good laboratory simulation of natural petroleum formation, show the formation of a continuous bituminous network during the early stages of kerogen transformation, some of which is converted to pyrobitumen at high thermal exposure.
 This definition is consistent with that given for pyrobitumen in the Society of Petroleum Engineers Glossary: “a hard, native asphalt within the [rock] pores.
 Does not ordinarily move or enter into the reaction.”
 Hunt uses this definition of thermally mature residue to calculate material balances for the fate of oil at very high maturities, both that retained in the source rock and that from reservoirs.
 Pyrobitumen in thermally mature oil reservoirs has been characterized by Hwang.
 More recently, the pyrobitumen retained in the source rock is considered to play an important role in the storage and production of shale gas.

-In oil shale retorting, pyrobitumen residue has an atomic H/C ratio of about 0.5 and is often called coke, which has its analog in the production of petroleum and coal cokes by destructive distillation.
+In oil shale retorting, pyrobitumen residue has an atomic H/C ratio of about 0.5 and is often called coke, which has its analog in the production of petroleum and coal cokes by destructive distillation, although some workers, e.g., Wen and Kobylinski, have inappropriately used the term pyrobitumen as the reaction intermediate between kerogen and oil to distinguish it from natural bitumen.